nightsweekends/escapely/README.md

-# escapely
+# Munder

-Compress and escape HTML for JSON
+- Compress HTML and stuff for embeding